Meet with a Psychologist

 Assessment

-Upon receiving your completed forms, we will contact you to arrange a day/time to come to your home and complete a play based developmental assessment with your child.
+Once we receive your completed intake forms, our team will contact you to arrange a suitable day and time for a registered psychologist to visit your home and complete a play-based developmental assessment for children.

 Learning Resources

-Play Psychology will create for you an individual shopping list of toys + materials to be utilized in the therapy such as: puzzles, blocks, flash cards, colouring books, toys, play dough and other high quality resources that you will require for therapy to take place in your home.
+Play Psychology will provide you with an individualised shopping list of toys and therapy materials to support your child’s program.
+This may include items such as puzzles, building blocks, flash cards, colouring books, toys, playdough, and other high-quality resources needed to facilitate therapy at home.

 Consultations

-A Play Psychologist/Program Supervisor will visit your home every fortnight for a 2-hour session with you and your child.
+A Play Psychologist will visit your home on a weekly or fortnightly basis for a 2-hour consultation with you and your child.